Tucker Carlson: Vladimir Putin interview

 Carlson traveled to Russia in February 2024 to interview President Vladimir Putin.
 In the opinion of Tiffany Wertheimerher, Carlson "has been an outspoken defender of" Putin.
 It was Putin's first one-on-one interview with a Western journalist since he launched the Russian invasion of Ukraine in February 2022.
 Carlson said that while Ukraine's president Volodymyr Zelenskyy had been given a platform, "not a single Western journalist has bothered to interview the president of the other country involved in this conflict, Vladimir Putin".
 This sparked backlash from some American and European journalists, who pointed out that they had repeatedly been denied interviews with Putin, and that some had been expelled.
 The Kremlin Press Secretary, Dmitry Peskov, said Carlson had been allowed an interview because "his position is different", saying, "It's not pro-Russian, not pro-Ukrainian, it's pro-American.
 It starkly contrasts with the stance of traditional Anglo-Saxon media".

 Some independent Russian journalists were angered by Carlson's words, noting that at least 1,000 independent journalists had fled Russia due to new censorship laws that ban criticism of the war.
 They also highlighted that two American journalists were currently imprisoned by Russia: Evan Gershkovich of The Wall Street Journal and Alsu Kurmasheva of Radio Free Europe.
 Tucker raised this issue during the Putin interview.
 Evan Gershkovich, Alsu Kurmasheva, and Paul Whelan were released on August 1, 2024, as part of a prisoner exchange.

 After the death of prominent Kremlin critic Alexei Navalny in a Russian prison days after the interview, Carlson faced fresh criticism for holding the interview with Putin and saying that "leadership requires killing people".
 Carlson called Navalny's death "barbaric and awful" in a statement to The New York Times.

+In 2024 Carlson also interviewed Russian philosopher Aleksandr Dugin who is argued to be one of Putin's biggest ideological influencers as well as the inspiration behind Putin's war in Ukraine.
+During the interview Carlson said that Dugin's writing was so dangerous that his work has been "banned by the Biden administration.”